GothiProCoder/AI-Mock-Interview-System/README.md

 -   Validation logic for transcripts (e.g., handling empty or incomplete data).
 -   Basic checks to ensure the `analyze` method runs and produces a structured report.
 -   Correct functioning of the caching mechanism.
+-   Automated tests for the FastAPI endpoint, including success and error cases.

 ## License